 The apostle certainly sees salvation as having three dimensions: past, present, and future.
-So, our failure to live up to our faith by persevering in good works done in grace can forfeit what our Lord has initially merited and produced for us by his work on the Cross, viz., the gift of salvation.
+So, our failure to live up to our faith by persevering in good works done in grace can forfeit what our Lord has initially merited and produced for us by his work on the Cross.
 Our acts of charity towards our neighbor and our refusal to commit a wicked deed on account of our love for God and the sake of His love and goodness are meritorious and deserving of a reward since our response to the word of God is made through our cooperation with divine grace in collaboration with the Holy Spirit who dwells in us.

 Thus, the full application of our redemption in Paul’s soteriology is comprised of three key components: justification, sanctification, and the forgiveness of sin.
 Justification is the process by which the sinner is made right with God through the remission of guilt; sanctification is the simultaneous process by which a person is actually made holy and righteous through the infused graces and interior gifts of the Holy Spirit that enable the soul to be pleasing and just in God’s sight.
 It involves growing in grace and progressively conforming to the divine image through daily renewal so that we remain right with God in His grace.
 Forgiveness is the pardoning of sin.
 The sins that are forgiven are totally blotted out of the soul thereby restoring it to a sanctified state which renders it just and pleasing to God, but not without our cooperation.